Last updated Nov 17, 2018

 CNA Salary with Annual and Hourly Rates Comparison Table

-|Job Title||State||Average Hourly Rate||Average Annual Salary|
+|State||CNA Hourly Rate||CNA Annual Salary|

-Source: bls.gov, average (mean) salary data as of May 2015 | For more detailed information, try Payscale.com
+Source: bls.gov, average mean CNA salary data as of May 2017 | For more detailed information, try Payscale.com

 What Does a CNA Do?

-How to Become a CNA?
+How to Become a CNA

-If one decides to be a certified nursing assistant they need to have a high school diploma or G.E.D.
+If one decides to be a certified nursing assistant, they need to have a high school diploma or G.E.D.
 Some places will hire people as a non-certified nursing assistant and provide the necessary training for them to work as a nursing assistant.
 However, these are few and far between.
 For those going into the profession, they need to enroll in an educational course.
 These courses are offered online, at small colleges and trade schools.
 These programs are on the cheap side.

 Learn How to Become.
-How To Become A CNA: CNA Classes & Career.
+How to Become A CNA: CNA Classes & Career.
 1 2016.
 WEB.
 07 2016.

 Patti.
 Nursing Assistant Resources on The Web.
 16 05 2012.
 WEB.
 07 07 2016.

-CNA Jobs Near Me
+CNA Jobs Near Me – (Agencies & Hospitals)